buildbot/buildbot/master/docs/relnotes/index.rst

 * The ``MessageFormatter`` class allows extending the context given to the Templates via the ``ctx`` parameter.

+* The new ``MessageFormatterMissingWorker`` class allows to customize the message sent when a worker is missing.

 .. _Hyper: https://hyper.sh

 Fixes